 Nor is the case about truth, justice or a moral crusade, said Danforth Newcomb, an attorney with law firm Shearman & Sterling with a background in litigation and sanctions.
 In his view, the case boils down to “the enforcement community’s understanding of the regulations,” which Griffith’s alleged actions violated.

-Executive order 13722, signed by President Donald Trump in 2016, prohibits U.S. persons from exporting services to North Korea.
+Executive order 13722, signed by President Barack Obama in 2016, prohibits U.S. persons from exporting services to North Korea.

 “The facts, as reported in the press, pretty clearly looks like an exported service, and I suspect in that interview he is reported to have given to the FBI he admitted to facts that amount to exporting services,” Newcomb said of Griffith.